SiaFoundation/docs/hosting/setup-guides/linux.md

 {% hint style="warning" %}
 Your machine must meet the minimum requirements for hosting on Sia.
 Not meeting these requirements may result in not receiving contracts from renters or risk losing Siacoins as a penalty.
-Hosting on Sia is a commitment that requires some technical knowledge and a stable setup as such
+Hosting on Sia is a commitment that requires some technical knowledge and a stable setup such as:

 * A Linux distro with `systemd` (Ubuntu, Debian, Fedora, Arch, etc)
 * A quad-core CPU